 - Love, Laughter and Water!

-What are the top 3 things you do in life to maintain your health?
+What are the top three things you do in your life to maintain your health?

 How did you get into acupuncture and massage?I come from generations of humble, helping and healing professions – ministers, social workers, nurses, organic farmers and holistic healers as well as many athletes.
 I followed in the tradition.
 At Montana State University I studied social work and psychology and competed as a runner at the NCAA collegiate level.
 Between my studies and the intensity of athletic training and competition I felt imbalanced despite my excellent physical health.
 Something was missing.
 I found yoga and meditation, and it was life changing.
 There was no turning back.
 It brought me such physical, emotional and spiritual balance.
 Amazing.
 After graduating and practicing social work throughout rural Montana for several years (and also starting a coffeehouse and having twin daughters), I moved to San Francisco, where my yoga practice evolved into teaching by completing two consecutive teacher training programs.
 I have been leading classes, and workshops ever since.
 The complementary nature of acupuncture, Chinese meridians and yoga steered me to graduate studies in Traditional Chinese Medicine, first at American College of Traditional Chinese Medicine in San Francisco, then finally landing and finishing at Five Branches University in San Jose.
 During same time I completed my Asian Bodywork and Massage schooling (and somewhere in all of that was blessed with two more children).
 Everything is coming full circle as I have found my way here, where my studies began.
 I am so happy to have moved back to Montana.
 I am thankful to be able to live and work in this paradise we all call home.